Humira Prefilled pen (antirheumatoid arthritis medicines)

 Read these instructions carefully and follow them step by step.
 These instructions explain how to self-inject this medicine.

-- Before you give yourself a Humira injection?
+- What should I do before I give myself a Humira injection?

 - Wash your hands thoroughly